rbuj/review-translations/README.md

 * common/stats.sh : creates images for word and message translation status for all languages
 * common/translations.sh : handles the translations
 * common/report.sh : makes a translation report of a Fedora group
-* common/zanata.sh : downloads the translations of a Fedora group

 More scripts:
 * accounts-service.sh : downloads and tests the translations of [accounts-service](http://freedesktop.org/wiki/Software/AccountsService/)